Anti-Albanian sentiment: 20th century

 A series of massacres of Albanians in the Balkan Wars were committed by the Montenegrin Army, Serbian Army and paramilitaries, according to international reports.
-During the First Balkan War of 1912–13, Serbia and Montenegro during the war with the Ottoman forces (many Albanians were among the Ottoman forces) and after expelling the official Ottoman Empire's forces in present-day Albania and Kosovo - committed numerous war crimes against the Albanian population, which were reported by the European, American and Serbian opposition press.
+During the First Balkan War of 1912–13, the Serbia and Montenegro fought against the Ottoman Empire (many Albanians were among the Ottoman forces) and expelled the Ottoman forces in present-day Albania and Kosovo.
+The anti-Ottoman forces committed numerous war crimes against the Albanian population, which were reported by the European, American and Serbian opposition press.
 Most of the crimes happened between October 1912 and summer of 1913.
 The goal of the forced expulsions and massacres of ethnic Albanians was statistic manipulation before the London Ambassadors Conference which was to decide on the new Balkan borders.
-According to contemporary accounts, between 20,000 and 25,000 Albanians were killed or died because of hunger and cold during that period.
-Most of the victims were children, women and old people and were part of a warfare of extermination.
+According to contemporary accounts, between 20,000 and 25,000 Albanians were killed during the first two to four months of the Balkan Wars.
+Many of the victims were children, women and old people and were part of a warfare of extermination.
 Aside from massacres, civilians had their lips and noses severed.
+After the Second World War, thousands of Cham Albanians in Thesprotia, Greece were victims of forced migration and ethnic cleansing by the National Republican Greek League (EDES) from 1944 to 1945.